 Quick Tip: Use Classtime to create multiple live sessions.
 You can then create pre-made questions for each mood type and have them ready to go for each group.

 3. Foster Persistence and Determination — Once your students are aware of their feelings and understand why they feel that way, they’ll be more inclined to work together as a team to solve problems.
-Working as a team require awareness of one’s own feelings and the feelings of your team members.
+Working as a team requires awareness of one’s own feelings and the feelings of your team members.
 A great way to promote teamwork in the classroom is by implementing technology to foster social emotional learning, as noted in McGraw-Hill Education’s post.

 Rachelle Dene Poth (@rdene915), a Spanish teacher and author based in Pittsburgh, also noticed that, “Providing opportunities for students to interact through the use of games and activities in the classroom promotes the development of social-emotional learning skills…It creates a sense of community and belonging, which foster the social-emotional skills students need.”

 Try it: With Classtime’s Collaborative Challenges, you can easily create a narrative around your lesson to engage all of your students and encourage them to work together to solve a problem.
 Just create a Question Set around your lesson or use one of the pre-made Question Sets in the app.
-Then launch the story and watch your students work together to make the challenge succeed.
+Then launch the Collaborative Challenge and watch your students work together to make the challenge succeed.
 You can learn more about Collaborative Challenges here and you can read more about Classtime’s mission to promote teamwork and inclusion of all students here.

 Social Emotional Learning is the path to success for students.
 It allows them to have control of their feelings and focus their attention on learning material that will be pertinent to their adult lives, and it is today’s teachers who will get them there.
 Above are just a few suggestions of ways to foster Social Emotional Learning in the classroom.

 Classtime can help you get started with Social Emotional Learning in the classroom today: